denzalman/redis-dump/readme.md

 sync_db = "*" # Database to sync, default is "*"
 sync_key = "*" # Key pattern to sync, default is "*"
 ```
-3. Run `cargo run` to start the sync process
+3. Run `cargo run --bin rd` to start the sync process

 ### Build and Run
 if you need to build and run/distribute the tool as binary, you can use the following commands: